sashin1122/WaterTrackerApp/README.md

 # WaterTrackerApp

 Simple app to record, store and display water usage of a user throughout the day.
 This app was built using java and requires Nougat (API Level 24) or higher to run.
 A compiled apk file has been provided for easy instalation.
+The app also utilizes a database using sql lite so that the diary logs are stored persistently.

 ![Test Image 4](https://github.com/sashin1122/WaterTrackerApp/blob/master/WhatsApp%20Image%202019-10-24%20at%2023.34.58.jpeg)
 ![Test Image 4](https://github.com/sashin1122/WaterTrackerApp/blob/master/WhatsApp%20Image%202019-10-24%20at%2023.34.58%20(1).jpeg)